shajukv/stock-app/README.md

-# STake - React Weather App - Excerise
+# STake - React Weather App - Exercise
 React Weather app- communicate with an open weather API.
 List current weather for city and forecast weather report for every 3 hours for 5 days.

 - Functional Components.